Best Canon wide-angle lenses

 |

-The Canon RF 10-20mm f/4 L IS STM, available since the end of 2023, is an ultra-wide-angle zoom lens for full-frame mirrorless cameras (RF mount).
-With a focal length of 10-20mm and a constant f/4 aperture, it will be the widest angle lens on the market.
+The Canon RF 10-20mm f/4 L IS STM, available since late 2023, is an ultra-wide-angle zoom lens for full-frame mirrorless cameras (RF mount).
+With a focal length of 10-20mm and a constant f/4 aperture, it is one of the widest rectilinear zoom lenses available for full-frame mirrorless cameras.
 The lens features 16 elements in 12 groups, including aspherical lenses and an ultra-low dispersion (UD) glass element.

-This lens is primarily intended for architectural, landscape, interior and astrophotography.
-Whether you are a professional or an amateur, this high-end lens will meet your expectations!
-Admittedly, it is not cheap compared to the RF 14-35mm f/4 L IS USM, but that is understandable given its ultra-wide angle and high performance.
+This lens is primarily designed for architectural, landscape, interior, and astrophotography.
+Whether you are a professional or an advanced amateur, this high-end lens has plenty to offer.
+Admittedly, it is not cheap compared with the RF 14-35mm f/4 L IS USM, but that makes sense given its ultra-wide coverage and high level of performance.

 2. Canon RF 14-35mm f/4 L IS USM